jamieqianhui/jamieqianhui.github.io/_posts/2019-07-07-Text-Processing-Python.markdown

 layout: post
 title:  "Basics of Web Scraping & Text Processing in Python"
 date:   2019-07-07 11:47:36 +0800
-categories: WebCrawl Text Python
+categories: WebCrawl TextAnalysis
 ---
 Retrieving semi & unstructured data from the webpage to conduct Natural Language Processing (NLP) is one of the most common tasks in many text/sentiments analysis project.
 In this post, I will cover the basics of **web scraping & text processing** using Python.
 I chose to analyse a text summary of [Chapter XXI in 'The Little Prince'][TLP] novel (as one of my favourite books) for it holds a deep & special meaning, about relationships in life.
+Click on the blog post title to find out more!

 **Part I: Web Scraping** <br>